kostelansky17/carotids/README.md

 ### Localization

-To localize the carotid artery on an ultrasound image, two Faster R-CNNs are trained in **localization_train.py**.
+To localize the common carotid artery on an ultrasound image, two Faster R-CNNs are trained in **localization_train.py**.
 The trained model can be run as is shown in the file **localization_use.py**.

 ### Segmentation